DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 };
 ```

-With this custom implementation of a dashboard storage, if a user named 'John' tries to use the client API to open a report with restricted access (e.g., a report with id='1'), the handler will return error 404, File Not Found:
+With this custom implementation of a dashboard storage, if a user named 'John' tries to use the client API to open a report with restricted access (e.g., a report with id='1'), the handler returns `error 404, File Not Found`:

 ```js
 dashboard.LoadDashboard("1"); // Load a dashboard available only to Admin.